MunFahim/Weather-App/README.md

 ![](https://github.com/MunFahim/Weather-App/blob/master/App-Images/app-nature.JPG)

-Used open weather map API to create a simple website based on telling you the weather!
+Used open weather map API to create a simple website based on telling you the weather!<br>
 version: 0.1